pathminder/pathminder.github.io/_skills/survival.md

 *Grave Dowsing:* The dowsing rod points in the direction of the largest burial site, cairn, or tomb within range.

 *Locate Metal and Gems:* You concentrate on a specific metal or mineral.
 On a successful check, the dowsing rod points to the largest quantity of the selected mineral within range.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** You reduce all nonlethal damage you take from heat, cold, starvation, or thirst by 1 point for every 5 ranks you possess in Survival.

+**10 Ranks:** You can track creatures that leave no tracks, including flying and swimming creatures and creatures using trackless step or pass without trace, taking a --20 penalty on your Survival check.

+**15 Ranks:** Once per day, you can spend 1 hour and attempt a DC 30 Survival check.
+Success grants you cold resistance or fire resistance 5 for 24 hours.
+You can share this with one ally for every 5 by which you exceeded the check.

+**20 Ranks:** You take only a --10 penalty when tracking creatures that leave no tracks.